morrownr/7612u/README.md

 mt7612u (and mt7610u also) to add another 2.4 GHz or 5 GHz network.
 It works well.

 -----

-Known Issues
+### Known Issues (currently only 2 known issues)

-The only known issue at this point is that the LED on mt7612u based adapters, if the adapter is built with an LED, does not come on automatically when the system is turned on.
+Known Issue #1.
+If your mt7612u based adapter is built with an LED, the LED does not come on automatically when the system is turned on.
 In looking at the source code, it appears this behavior is intentional and I understand that because one of the first things I do is disable the LED, if possible, when I install a new adapter.
 Should we submit an issue or pull request to change this behavior?
 What should the behavior be?

 To turn on the LED, please follow instructions below: (does not work with Secure Mode)